Francesca Miotto

 She is also noted for her experience in advising on complex multi-jurisdictional merger reviews, including two Phase II clearances before the EU Commission (one of which was based on a 'failing firm' defence).
 In addition, she has an active advisory practice, and regularly conducts compliance audits and provides training and counselling on antitrust compliance.
 She has dealt extensively with the European Commission, as well as other regulators around the world.

-Francesca is qualified in the UK and Belgium and has worked in both the London and Brussels antitrust teams, as well as in our Paris office.
+Francesca is qualified in the UK and Belgium and has worked in both the London and Brussels antitrust teams, as well as in the firm's Paris office.
 She is bilingual English/Italian and fluent in French.

 Qualifications